pagopa/dx/website/docs/pipelines/azure-login.md

 ## Managing identity roles

-The mentioned module to create a Managed Identity federated with GitHub, assignes a set of default roles to the Identity.
-However, the Managed Identity roles cannot be static and is very likely they will be changed over time.\
+The module mentioned earlier, which creates a Managed Identity federated with GitHub, assigns a default set of roles to the Identity.
+However, it is highly likely that these roles will need to be changed over time.

-This could happens if for example a new resource which requires special roles is added to the configuration.
-Or the Terraform code reads a secret of a new KeyVault or blobs from a new Storage Account.
-It is impossible to foresee all possible cases as things changes over time.
+This can happen when, for example, a new resource is added to the configuration that requires special roles.
+Or when the Terraform code needs to read a secret from a new KeyVault or access blobs from a new Storage Account.
+It is impossible to anticipate all possible cases, as things change over time.

-Then, the identity definition should be updated with appropriated roles when a new role is needed.
-There are hundreds of cases of when this could happen, but the most common ones could be:
+Therefore, it is important to update the identity definition with the appropriate roles whenever a new role is needed.
+There are numerous scenarios where this could occur, but some common examples include:

-- altering roles of system-assigned managed identities
+- Modifying roles of system-assigned managed identities
-- reading a new entity from the KeyVault (certificate, secrets, keys)
+- Accessing a new entity from the KeyVault (such as certificates, secrets, or keys)
-- adding VNet peerings
+- Adding VNet peerings
-- updating APIM configuration
+- Updating APIM configuration
-- reading from a Storage Account container, queue or table
+- Reading from a Storage Account container, queue, or table

-The general advice is to check the CI pipeline, which could fail for a missing role.
-In this case, identify the role using the official documentation and create a PR with the new definition.
+The general advice is to check the CI pipeline, as it may fail due to a missing role.
+In such cases, identify the required role using the official documentation and create a pull request (PR) with the updated definition.

 :::warning

 Setting new roles is quite easy and must be done separately for CI and CD identities.

 :::

 :::tip

 Granularity is set at subscription and resource group level.
 Check the module documentation for details.

 :::